timeplus-io/terraform-provider-timeplus/docs/data-sources/stream.md

 - `codec` (String) The codec for value encoding
 - `default` (String) The default value for the column
 - `name` (String) The column name
+- `primary_key` (Boolean) If set to `true`, this column will be used as the primary key, or part of the combined primary key if multiple columns are marked as primary keys.
 - `type` (String) The type name of the column
+- `use_as_event_time` (Boolean) If set to `true`, this column will be used as the event time column (by default ingest time will be used as event time).
+Only one column can be marked as the event time column in a stream.